rust-lang/rust/src/doc/unstable-book/src/library-features/test.md

 ## Using cargo bench along stable rust

-To improve user experience when using `cargo bench` in a project built with stable rust, you can gate all the benchmarking under a seperate feature that you shoulld only call it with nightly.
+To improve user experience when using `cargo bench` in a project built with stable rust, you can gate all the benchmarking under a seperate feature that you should only call it with nightly.
 In this example we add a new feature to `Cargo.toml` called `bench`.

 ```toml